home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/getting_started/migration.md

 ## 2 - Updating notifications and device trackers
 Because the app is using a new push notification backend and the new device tracker architecture, you will need to change your automations to use the new service and tracker:
-- Update your automations to use the new service and device_tracker entity.
+- Update your automations and configuration files (e.g. `configuration.yaml` and additional files you may have set up) to use the new service and device_tracker entity.
 This should be as simple as using search & replace with your old and new service and entity names.

 ## 3 - Cleanup of the old iOS integration